Mario & Luigi: Superstar Saga/Kiosk Demo

 Thanks For Playing Screen

-Not far into the Mountain part of the game, you will be presented with this screen.
+Not too far into Hoohoo Mountain, you're presented with this screen.
 One of the debug test rooms in the official game was replaced to make space for it.
 (The room ID is 8.)

 Fire Dash Glitch and Money Trick

 The Demo seems to borrow from the Japanese version (e.g. starting stats and the title screen demo cutscene).
 However, the Japanese-exclusive Fire Dash glitch is not present.
 Also, the "Highjump on Small Mario" money trick converts 1 of Luigi's HP into 1 coin like in the international release, as opposed to the 2 HP into 1 coin on the Japanese release.

 After battles, your health is always fully replenished.